esl/mongooseim-docker/README.md

 ## Quick start guide

-If you need vanila MongooseIM as found on https://github.com/esl/MongooseIM please use docker images from https://hub.docker.com/r/mongooseim/mongooseim/
+If you need vanilla MongooseIM as found on https://github.com/esl/MongooseIM please use docker images from https://hub.docker.com/r/mongooseim/mongooseim/

 If customised images are needed, following documentation may be useful.